MoMuSE: Momentum Multi-modal Target Speaker Extraction for Real-time Scenarios with Impaired Visual Cues: Proposed Method

 MuSE \cite{pan2021muse} is an AV-TSE model that utilizes visual cues and a self-enrolled speaker embedding as references.
 As depicted in Fig \ref{fig:Model}, the modules in gray represent the original MuSE structure, while the modules in other colors indicate our proposed new components.

-MuSE consists of four main modules: an audio encoder, an audio decoder, a visual encoder, and a speaker extractor.
-The audio encoder transforms the time-domain mixed speech $\mathbf{y}$ into a latent representation $\mathbf{Y}$, and the audio decoder reconstructs the extracted target speech $\mathbf{x}$ from its latent representation $\hat{\mathbf{X}}$.
+MuSE comprises four key modules: an audio encoder, an audio decoder, a visual encoder, and a speaker extractor.
+The audio encoder converts the time-domain mixed speech $\mathbf{y}$ into a latent representation $\mathbf{Y}$, and the audio decoder reconstructs the extracted target speech $\mathbf{x}$ from its latent representation $\hat{\mathbf{X}}$.
 The visual encoder processes the visual sequence $\mathbf{v}$ to generate visual embeddings $\mathbf{V}$.
-The speaker extractor iteratively refines the quality of the extracted speech using R extractor blocks.
-Each extractor block includes a speaker encoder and a mask estimator, as illustrated in Fig \ref{fig:Model} (b).
+The speaker extractor iteratively refines the quality of the extracted speech using $R$ extractor blocks.
+Each block includes a speaker encoder and a mask estimator, as illustrated in Fig \ref{fig:Model} (b).
 The speaker encoder fuses the estimated speech representation $\hat{\mathbf{X}}^{r-1}$ and the visual representation $\mathbf{V}$ to generate a speaker embedding $\mathbf{e}^r_c$.
 The mask estimator then generates a mask $\mathbf{M}^r$ to isolate the target speech.
 Here, $r=(1, 2, \ldots, R)$ indicates the index of the extractor block, with distinct parameter weights for each block.

 In MuSE, the self-enrolled speaker embedding $\mathbf{e}^r_c$ is derived from the current window of visual and audio representations, assuming the visual information is consistently reliable.
 However, this assumption fails under visual impairments.
 Our proposed MoMuSE addresses this limitation by incorporating a dynamic speaker momentum mechanism.
 It leverages a memory bank to store historical information, updating embeddings based on a reliability assessment of the visual cues, thus enhancing stability even when visual inputs are absent.